 Penalties for driving without insurance in Virginia

-To encourage motorists to only operate an insured vehicle, Virginia imposes strict penalties when a vehicle is found to be uninsured.
+To encourage motorists to only operate an insured vehicle, Virginia imposes strict penalties on uninsured drivers.
 If you drive an uninsured vehicle, you can incur expensive fees and even lose your license.
-Penalties for driving without insurance in VA include:
+Penalties for driving without insurance in Virginia include:

 - Paying a $600 noncompliance fee to the DMV

-- Obtaining a form SR-22 certificate for three years
+- Obtaining an SR-22 certificate for three years

-- Paying reinstatement fees, if applicable, on your license, registration and plates
+- Paying a reinstatement fee, if applicable, on your license, registration and plates

 Additionally, insurance companies usually consider a lapse of insurance as a high-risk rating factor.
 As such, failing to maintain continuous coverage could result in an increase in average premiums.